gavinmcfarland/plugma/packages/create-plugma/CONTRIBUTING.md

 You can duplicate the `react` framework to get an idea of what they look like.

 Frameworks must contain the dependencies needed, tsconfigs and any other necessary framework specific files.

+## Testing locally

+You can test your template locally by running `npm link` in the `packages/create-plugma` folder, and then in your local development environment run `npm link plugma`.
+From there on you can test the cli and select your template by running `create-plugma`.